kimhc6028/multi_task_fine_manipulation/README.md

 ## Citation

-If you use our dataset in your research, please cite our arXiv paper:
+If you use our dataset in your research, please cite our paper:
 ```
 @inproceedings{kim2024multi,
   author = {Kim, Heecheol and Ohmura, Yoshiyuki and Kuniyoshi, Yasuo},